agroknow/ieru-api-server/README.md

 In the api.php file you can change the access data for each database needed on the project.

-Also change the your server name for the API.
+Also change the server name for the API (API_SERVER constant) and the location of the api.php file (API_PATH constant, keep slashes at begining and end of the constant, and it is '/api.php/' by default).
+The API_PATH, if you install the API in a subdirectory called 'api' would be '/api/api.php/'.

 For allowing javascript cross domain calls (e.g: requesting API from the organic edunet web app), you can configure the value of the constant XDOMAIN_ALLOWED_SERVER located in the php file, but by default it allows Ajax calls from any server.
 Include "http://" in the server name.
 Useful too for development and preproduction machines.